qijianpeng/awesome-edge-computing/README.md

     algorithms can obtain more valuable indicators from topological features.
   - The results are stored in a raw format in a nosql database.
 The simpler the format, the easier it is to perform any type of statistics.

-- [ECHOES](https://github.com/TadavomnisT/ECHOES): ECHOES stands for "Edge and Cloud Hybrid Optimization Environment Simulator", which is a free and open-source tool to simulate an Edge/Cloud-Hybrid network topology, in order to optimise and test methods for offloading Tasks from user's device to edge-server or cloud-server.

 # Frameworks